31131023374/analysis/discount-policies.md

  - "Customer type" field in Contacts.
 2 values: (default) "Agency", "Direct"
  - Package (template SO): add a new item in "Sales" Menu, above Contract.
 The package form is the same to So form but there is only one button in nav bar: "Create SO" (clone a new SO from this template SO).
 In the SO form, also add new field : "Package" to show linked package.
  - "Is discountable" field in Product.
 2 values: True / False.
+ - At bottom of the form, show the description of discount "Discount from package [Name]" / "Discount from contracts [Percent]%" / "Discount for [Customer Type] with [Percent]%"

  Use case description: When creating new SO, user can choose 3 options:
  - If user picks a contract to link, use discount percent of the selected contract to apply.
 (Pre-signed type)